Fasciotomy (Iliotibial Band Release) Overview

 Because this joint technique is typically performed arthroscopically, which is a minimally invasive approach, Dr. Padalecki usually performs this surgery as an out-patient procedure.
 Following surgery, he will prescribe a rehabilitation protocol for patients to follow along with a therapist.
 Rehabilitation following surgery focuses on strengthening of core musculature and hip stabilizers in addition to continued IT band stretching.
 Patients can be weight-bearing immediately after this surgical procedure.

-For additional resources on the recommended treatments for IT band tightness, or other iliotibial band injuries, including arthroscopic hip surgery using a trochanteric bursectomy or an iliotibial band release, please contact the Austin, Texas office of orthopedic hip surgeon, Dr. Jeff Padalecki.
+For additional resources on the recommended IT band treatment, or for more details on fasciotomy (iliotibial band release), please contact the Austin, Texas office of orthopedic hip surgeon Dr. Jeff Padalecki.